Text-to-3D Generation using Jensen-Shannon Score Distillation

 \section{Related Works}

 \hd{Text-to-image generation.} Early text-to-image generation is based on Generative Adversarial Networks (GAN) \cite{gan}, where images are generated conditioned on a textual inputs.
-The objective criterion in ordinary GAN is Jensen-Shannon Divergence~\cite{jsd} (JSD), approximating by a min-max game optimization.
+The objective criterion in ordinary GAN is Jensen-Shannon Divergence~\cite{jsd} (JSD), approximated by a min-max game optimization.
 This approach results in mode collapse due to the discontinuous region between the generator and discriminator distribution~\cite{gan-mode-collapse-theory}.
 To address this problem, alternative divergences~\cite{fgan, wgan, wgan-gp, imp-wgan-gp}, multiple generators~\cite{madgan, mgan, megan, mg-gan, pgan, mclgan}, manifold learning~\cite{mggan, mlbgan, omeegan}, and score matching~\cite{diff-gan, smart} are proposed to match the fake and real distributions.
-Particularly, approaches that bridge ordinary GAN and score generative models \cite{ddpm, sbgm} achieve SOTA results by diffusing all data points to a same manifold, thus making JSD continuous everywhere~\cite{diff-gan}, while metric-based distance is not always converged~\cite{swgan,gan-converge}.
-Diffusion models~\cite{diff, sbgm, sd, controlnet}, otherwise learn the relationship between image and textual distribution via stochastic denoising process, improving high fidelity and diversified generation.
-Recently, there have been research aims to improve diversity by guiding the estimated score toward low density region in diffusion models~\cite{dont-play-fav, dream-sampler, self-guide}.
+Particularly, approaches that bridge ordinary GAN and score generative models \cite{ddpm, sbgm} achieve SOTA results by diffusing all data points to the same manifold, thus making JSD continuous everywhere~\cite{diff-gan}, while metric-based distance is not always converged~\cite{swgan,gan-converge}.
+Diffusion models~\cite{diff, sbgm, sd, controlnet}, otherwise learn the relationship between image and textual distribution via a stochastic denoising process, improving high fidelity and diversified generation.
+Recently, there has been research aiming to improve diversity by guiding the estimated score toward low-density regions in diffusion models~\cite{dont-play-fav, dream-sampler, self-guide}.